 Recently I had a healing drum session with Toby Christensen.
 Frankly, I had mixed reviews going into it, but now I want to explore these sessions further.
-And coming from someone who has dabbled in… hhmmm… at least a couple dozen healing modalities (causing healthy skepticism to arise about novel New-Age-sounding modalities), this means two big thumbs up!
+And coming from someone who has dabbled in… hhmmm… at least a couple dozen healing modalities, this means two big thumbs up!
 And now to describe the session in detail.

 As many of you dear readers know by now, I am a Sun-sign Pisces, indicating certain personality traits, such as an openness to most things new and if it claims to have mystical benefits, then you can typically sign me up.
 However, these open-faith-in-life and naive enthusiasm are now balanced with a healthy dose of empiricism.
 As a sincere Tibetan Buddhist practitioner, I am now cautious about what I subscribe to or put another way, what I pay attention to, because my mind-stream has become more sensitive.
 Plus there are hundreds of Tibetan Buddhist practices which supposedly benefit any walk of life, so why would I want to add anything else?
 Well isn’t that attitude troubling?!

 This was the attitude I went into Toby’s session with.
 I was gifted the session by a generous friend for a graduation present.
 So I wanted to participate with an open heart, but honestly I was not expecting anything spectacular.
 However, I was quickly surprised: